Looking for a way to entertain your kids that's easy, thrifty and unique? Why not try making your own puzzles!

 You will need:

-- Lots of the same thing with slightly different shapes
+Lots of the same thing with slightly different outlines

 Take your objects and select those with the most interesting outlines then position them on your paper.
 I find that an A4 sheet has room for about 6 - 12 objects dependant on the size.